 Lemon & Garlic Shrimp with Asparagus

-- 2 lbs shrimp, shells on (fresh or frozen, deveined)
+- 2 pounds shrimp (shells on, fresh or frozen, deveined)

 - 2 bay leaves